-The Hand Therapy team at Sapphire Coast Physiotherapy consists of Naomi White and Ben Munro.
+The Hand Therapy team at Sapphire Coast and Snowy Mountains Physiotherapy consists of Ben Munro and Renee Pirozzi.
+We have other physiotherapists across all of our clinics trained in basic splinting and assessment and treatment of hands.
 They aim to provide highly specialised treatment for injuries and conditions of the hand, wrist, and upper limb.

 There are many commonly occurring conditions of the hand, wrist and arm which respond well to hand therapy.